jeevanjoseph/oci-notes/Database.md

 * Backups are stored in the local storage or Object Store.
 (Object Store recommended)
 * DB can leverage service gateways to access Object Store

-### ADW
+### ADW & ATP

+* Columnar format for ADW, Row format for ATP.
-* Columnar format, generates data summaries automatically, DB gathers stats transparently (part of bulk load)
+* ADW generates data summaries automatically, DB gathers stats transparently (part of bulk load).
+Can be triggered manually
+* ATP gathers stats periodically.
+Can be triggered manually.
 * Fully Managed through the API or console
   * Provisioning, patching, scaling - all done through the API or Console
   * No tuning.
 No considerations for parallelism, partitioning or indexing